adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ cookies-heading[heading] Cookies }} {: #cookies }

-{{ cookies-paragraph Several areas of our Websites use cookies to recognize signed in users or to store settings.
+{{ cookies-paragraph Several areas of our Websites use cookies to recognize signed-in users or to store settings.
 Cookies are small files that are stored on your computer with the help of your internet browser.
 Cookies are not evaluated in any other manner and are never used to track Website visitors.
 If you do not want to enable cookies, you can opt against using them by selecting the appropriate settings on your browser.
 Please note that the efficiency and range of eyeo's services may be restricted as a result. }}

+###### {{ google-analytics-heading[heading] Google Analytics }} {: #google-analytics }

+{{ google-analytics-paragraph-1 We use Google Analytics, a web analytics service from Google Inc. ("Google"), on our Websites.
+Google Analytics uses so-called "cookies" (text files stored on your computer that enable us to analyze your use of our Websites).
+Information generated by the cookies (including your abbreviated IP address) is transmitted to and stored at a Google server in the United States.
+Google uses this information to assess your use of our Websites, to compile activity reports, and to provide more services connected with the use of our Websites.
+It is possible that Google may transmit this information to third parties if required by law, or if third parties process this information on behalf of Google. }}

+{{ google-analytics-paragraph-2 You can deactivate Google Analytics by means of a browser add-on if you do not want to participate in website analytics.
+You can download the add-on from Google: }}

+[http://tools.google.com/dlpage/gaoptout](http://tools.google.com/dlpage/gaoptout)

 ###### {{ adblock-ai-heading[heading] At adblock.ai }} {: #adblock-ai }

-{{ adblock-ai-paragraph-1 At our website adblock.ai we are automatically collecting the following information: }}
+{{ adblock-ai-paragraph-1 On our website, adblock.ai, we automatically collect the following information: }}

-**{{ facebook-messenger-integration-heading[heading] Facebook messenger integration }}**
+**{{ facebook-messenger-integration-heading[heading] Facebook Messenger integration }}**
 {: #facebook-messenger-integration }

 {{ facebook-messenger-integration-1 We have embedded the Facebook Messenger functionality, owned by Facebook, Inc., into the adblock.ai website to enable you to submit screenshots to our bot (“Adblock AI”) via Messenger, without having to access the Facebook website.
 Please note that Messenger is hosted by Facebook.
 We have disabled the function that would otherwise send personal data to Facebook when you access our website; however, when you click on the button to help train Adblock AI with your screenshots (“START NOW”) you will activate Messenger.
 Only then will some personal data, including IP address, be transferred to Facebook.
-For more information, please review Facebook's [privacy policy](https://facebook.com/privacy/explanation).
-If you don’t want to transfer the data to Facebook, please do not click on the button to send information to Adblock AI through Facebook’s Messenger. }}
+For more information, please review Facebook's [Privacy Policy](https://facebook.com/privacy/explanation). **If you do not want to transfer data to Facebook, please do not click on the button to send information to Adblock AI through Facebook Messenger.** }}

-**{{ google-analytics-heading[heading] Google Analytics }}**
-{: #google-analytics }

-{{ google-analytics-paragraph-1 We use Google Analytics on our Website, a web analysis service of Google Inc. ("Google").
-Google Analytics uses so-called "cookies" (text files which are stored on your computer and which enable you to analyze your use of our Website).
-The information generated by the cookie on your use of our Website (including your abbreviated IP address) is transmitted to a Google server in the United States and are stored there.
-Google will use this information to assess your use of our Website, to compile reports on the activities for us and to provide more services connected with use of our Website and the internet.
-It is also possible that Google may transmit this information to third parties if this is required by law, or if third parties process this information on behalf of Google. }}

-{{ google-analytics-paragraph-2 You can deactivate Google Analytics by means of a browser add-on if you do not want to participate in Website analysis.
-You can download this here: }}

-[http://tools.google.com/dlpage/gaoptout](http://tools.google.com/dlpage/gaoptout)

-{{ google-analytics-paragraph-3 All Google Analytics data will be deleted after 30 days. }}

 ##### {{ volentary-info-heading[heading] Information you give to us on a voluntary basis }} {: #voluntary-info }